Average cost: $$$

 Cuisine type: Wholesome Café / Organic

 This timber-lined café in Katoomba looks like a hobbit house and serves comfort food to match—handmade sandwiches, hot soups, and house-baked cinnamon buns.
 It’s a cozy stop after walking Katoomba Falls or catching the Skyway.
-Their Reuben sandwich and beef chili are local favorites, and the warm, welcoming staff make it feel like a home-cooked pit stop.

 Average cost: $